 Ease of use

 Both devices are as easy to use as it gets.
 You put a stick in the chamber, press the button, let it heat up, then puff away.
 They’re also designed to be easily cleaned.
-So a dead heat on ease of use.
+So a dead heat on ease of use in our IQOS vs Glo test.

 There’s no getting away from the fact that the iQOS has a small battery.
 Realistically, you need to put it back in the PCC for a recharge between sticks.
 It’s not a big deal, because the PCC holds enough power to keep you going all day, but if you’re having a good time at the pub and want to vape three or four Heets in quick succession you’re going to run into problems.
 PMI were forced to choose between compactness and battery capacity, and they went for compactness.